Average Home Equity: If You Are Middle or Lower Class, Wealth is in Your Home

 March 30, 2023

-Tap home equity for retirement Planning
+Tap home equity for retirement Housing and Home Equity

 5 Ways to Tap Home Equity in Retirement and 7 Times When it May Be a Good Idea to Do So

-Have financial holes in your retirement plan (like not enough savings or unknown risks?
+Have financial holes in your retirement plan (like not enough savings or unknown risks)?
 See if you should use home equity to fill them.

-Will Retirees Use their $12.39 Trillion in Home Equity for Income?
+Will Retirees Use their $14.39 Trillion in Home Equity for Income?
 A Back Up Plan?
 As Inheritance?

 Your home is a valuable asset.
 It is also a powerful financial tool for retirement.
 Explore 5 ways to use your home equity.
 Read now…